-Students describe some competing considerations in the design of products, services and environments taking into account sustainability.
-They describe how design and technologies contribute to meeting present and future needs.
-Students explain how the features of technologies impact on designed solutions for each of the prescribed technologies contexts.
+Students explain factors that influence the design of products, services and environments to meet present and future needs.
+They explain the contribution of design and technology innovations and enterprise to society.
+Students explain how the features of technologies impact on designed solutions and influence design decisions for each of the prescribed technologies contexts.